fifthbeat/brandelli-react-components/README.md

 ![](http://images.treccani.it/enc/media/share/images/orig/system/galleries/Iconografico/Esercizio/146160.gif)

 **Brandelli** in italian means shreds, like the ones of Arlecchino's costume.
-(Reference [here](https://en.wikipedia.org/wiki/Harlequin) if you don't know what we are talking about)
+(Reference [here](https://en.wikipedia.org/wiki/Harlequin) if you don't know what we are talking about).
 This is a react componet library that works both in typescript and regular JSX.

 # Principles